Monday, June 2, 2025

 12. I promise you in the excessive mercy of my Heart that my all-powerful love will grant to all those who receive Holy Communion on the First Fridays in nine consecutive months the grace of final perseverance; they shall not die in my disgrace, nor without receiving their sacraments.
 My divine Heart shall be their safe refuge in this last moment.

-The last of these promises is responsible for the nine First Fridays' devotion.
-Also requested by the Sacred Heart was the establishment of a feast in His honor.
-We now celebrate this Feast of Sacred Heart on the first Friday after the octave of the Solemnity of the Body and Blood of Christ, in addition to honoring the Sacred Heart every first Friday of the month.
+The last of these promises is responsible for the nine First Fridays’ devotion.
+Also requested by Jesus was the establishment of a feast in honor of His Sacred Heart.
+We now celebrate this Solemnity of the Most Sacred Heart of Jesus on the first Friday after the octave of the Solemnity of the Body and Blood of Christ.
+This year it falls on June 27, 2025.
+Additionally, we honor the Sacred Heart every first Friday of the month.
+It is also a Catholic tradition to have an image of the Sacred Heart of Jesus enthroned in the family home.

-Now that you have a brief history, the “heart” of the matter (sorry, I couldn’t resist) is whether or not we are becoming more Christ-like and whether our hearts reflect Christ’s love for us.
+Now that you have a brief history, what truly matters is whether or not we are becoming more Christ-like and whether our hearts reflect Christ’s love for us.

 Fr.
 Ed Namiotka